Management of Decompensated Liver Disease

 • Stop sedatives

-• Give lactulose oral 20ml three times daily (titrate dose to give three soft motions per day).
+• Give lactulose oral 20ml four times daily (titrate dose to give three soft motions per day).

 Management of ascites